-Potato skins satisfy all your savory cravings: They’re salty, cheesy, creamy, and crunchy.
+Potato skins satisfy all your savory cravings: They’re salty, cheesy, creamy and crunchy.
 This elevated twist on a bar food classic adds some holiday elegance.

-For the Swedish Meatballs With Cream Sauce recipe, click here.
+For the Grilled Steak recipe, click here.

 A beautiful cut of beef doesn’t need much to make for an elegant meal.
 Just a few simple seasonings help this prime rib along.

 A tender pork roast is all you need for a special holiday dinner.
 With a lovely array of fresh herbs, this recipe is as simple as it is sensational.

 Two Midwestern favorites, sauerkraut and potato gratin, join together in this hearty dish.
 With plenty of cream and butter, there’s a lot to love here.

 Potatoes are the recurring theme of Midwestern Christmas sides, and that means mashed potatoes are essential for the holidays.
 Chicken stock, sour cream, cheddar cheese and bacon breathe new life into a standard dish.